Ivana2206/Tipico/README.md

 In Eclipse : Go to File -> Import -> General -> Existing Projects into Workspace -> Next -> Select root directory -> Finsih

 Run test as TestNg Test executing testng.xml or TestPage.java class

+Reporting

+Reports for this module are written into /Reports directory after a successful run.
+UI tests result in a HTML report.
+In the case of test failures, a screen-shoot of the UI at the point of failure is embedded into the report.